-Funding was provided by Politecnico di Milano scholarships "Thesis Abroad - Borsa di Studio Tesi all'Estero" for both Matteo Lavit Nicora and Roberto Ambrosetti and by the National Science Foundation/National Robotics Initiative (NSF/NRI) 2.0 award entitled NSF/NRI: INT: COLLAB: Manufacturing USA: Intelligent Human-Robot Collaboration for Smart Factory (Award I.D. #:1830383).
-Any opinions, findings, and conclusions or recommendations expressed are those of the researchers and do not necessarily reflect the views of the National Science Foundation.
+This research was conducted under the University of Florida J-1 program and in collaboration with STIIMA-CNR of Italy.
+Funding was provided by Politecnico di Milano scholarships "Thesis Abroad - Borsa di Studio Tesi all'Estero" for both Matteo Lavit Nicora and Roberto Ambrosetti and by the NSF/NRI: INT: COLLAB: Manufacturing USA: Intelligent Human-Robot Collaboration for Smart Factory (Award I.D. #:1830383).
+Any opinions, findings and conclusions or recommendations expressed are those of the researchers and do not necessarily reflect the views of the National Science Foundation.